DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 That scared her.

 "But it is fine already.
-My regrets will not bring Kay back to life."
+My regrets will not bring Kai back to life."

 She grabbed wings of Succubus who was mid-air.
 With her strong dragon hands she restrained Vanessa's four wings.